 Holiday Trifle Ideas

-- Patriotic Trifles, such as this one, are full of vibrant red, white and blue colors perfect for Memorial Day, 4th of July, and Labor Day.
+- Patriotic Trifle, such as this one, is full of vibrant red, white, and blue colors perfect for Memorial Day, 4th of July, and Labor Day.

-- Christmas Trifles, made with strawberries or raspberries, are a seasonal red and white delight.
+- Christmas Trifle, made with strawberries or raspberries, is a seasonal red and white delight.
 Highlight this trifle with angel food cake soaked in peppermint schnapps and filled with white chocolate cream.

-- Even Easter can have a spectacular trifle filled with peaches, banana and strawberries and a base of yellow cake soaked in peach or banana liqueur.
+- Even Easter can have a spectacular trifle filled with peaches, bananas, and strawberries and a base of yellow cake soaked in peach or banana liqueur.

 Berry Upside Down Cake - a tender, moist vanilla flavored cake that’s topped with sweetened fresh plump blueberries and juicy strawberries.

 Raspberry Lemonade Popsicles - an easy-to-make summer treat.
-Just 3 ingredients, yogurt, lemonade, and raspberries, is all it takes for a refreshing healthy snack on a hot day.
+Just 3 ingredients, yogurt, lemonade, and raspberries, are all it takes for a refreshing healthy snack on a hot day.

 Blueberry Almond Bundt Cake - a rich, dense cream cheesecake flavored with almond and loaded with fresh blueberries.
 It’s kicked up a notch with a drizzle of lemon glaze & a sprinkling of almonds.